vypxl/tx8/spec/spec.md

 They are **not** converted to floating point values, instead their underlying bits are reinterpreted as a floating point value, leading to unexpected behaviour.
 Therefore, always use floating point immediates like `1.5`.

+While it is possible to use floating point operations with smaller registers like `cb`, this usage results in undefined behaviour (there is no half/quarter precision float).

 ##### Unsigned Integer Operations